FancyBanana/TF2-EasyScript/README.md

         pressing w down -> +forward is called releasing w     -> -forward is called

-TF2-EasyScript consists of 4 files, but everything useful in conveniently located in `easyscript.cfg`, other 3 are purely technical.
+TF2-EasyScript consists of 4 files, but everything useful is conveniently located in `easyscript.cfg`, other 3 are purely technical.

 `easyscript.cfg` contains all key bindings, active and stubs for unused ones, and also aliases for voice commands, building stuff, destroying stuff, using eurika teleport, joining a class, joining a team, disguise for every combination of team/class, and lastly default functions for framework aliases that mirror buttons and shift modifiers.
 There's also a nifty script for showing console text on top of your HUD.